About Robert Nelson Wedding Photography

 My style is relaxed, I am known for being easy-going and relaxed

-I keep out of the way so you can enjoy the day with your guests
+I keep out of the way when needed so you can enjoy the day with your guests, that said I'm not afraid of getting stuck in on the dance floor

 I keep you well informed to help your timings go to plan